INET-RC/GeoMX/README.md

 sudo docker pull lizonghango00o1/geomx:cu101
 ```

-> Please note that a demo dataset has been included in these Docker images.
-If you use the other two ways to install GeoMX, please manually download the demo dataset.
+> These Docker images include a demo dataset, so we can run demo scripts without much trouble.
+However, if we install GeoMX using other methods, please download the demo dataset manually.

 ## How to Use GeoMX?
-If we were using a pre-built Docker image, run it as a container:
+If we are using a pre-built Docker image, run it as a container using the following command:

 ```shell
 sudo docker run -it --rm --name geomx-cpu lizonghango00o1/geomx:cpu-only bash
 ```

-The script files in the ``scripts`` folder are provided to help users quickly run GeoMX on a demo task.
-Here's a general guide on how to use GeoMX with the provided scripts:
+Then we can use the script files provided in the `scripts` folder to execute demo tasks.
+For example:

 ```shell
 cd GeoMX/scripts/cpu && bash run_vanilla_hips.sh
 ```

-Errors can happen because the dataset file might be missing.
-However, it is not a problem since some worker nodes have already automatically downloaded the dataset files, and they are stored in the default location ``/root/data``.
-Just terminate the existing process by ``killall python`` and rerun the training script.
+> We may encounter errors if the dataset file is missing.
+However, don't worry as some worker nodes will automatically download the dataset files and store them in the default location `/root/data`.
+If you face this issue, terminate the existing process using `killall python` and rerun the training script.

-To run GeoMX on GPUs, similarly, we run a pre-built Docker image, for example, ``geomx:cu101``, as follows:
+To run GeoMX on GPUs, use a pre-built Docker image, for example, `geomx:cu101`, as follows:

 ```shell
 sudo docker run -it --rm --name geomx-gpu lizonghango00o1/geomx:cu101 bash cd GeoMX/scripts/gpu && bash run_vanilla_hips.sh
 ```

-Please note that initializing GeoMX for the first time might take a few minutes if we are running on GPUs, but after that, everything should work fine.
-This problem occurs from time to time on both PyTorch and MXNET.
+> The first-time initialization of GeoMX on GPUs may take a few minutes.
+However, subsequent runs should proceed without delay.
+This issue is common and can occur with other frameworks like PyTorch and MXNET as well.

 ## Documentation